-Housing is a key driver of physical, economic and social change and emphasises the importance of the relationship between the location of housing, jobs, facilities services and infrastructure.
-The role of the development plan is to provide housing land in accordance with the Regional Development Strategy and to manage housing growth to
+Housing is a key driver of physical, economic and social change and emphasises the importance of the relationship change and emphasises the importance of the relationship between the location of housing, jobs, facilities services and infrastructure.
+The role of the development plan is to provide housing land in accordance with the Regional Development Strategy and to manage housing growth to achieve sustainable patterns of residential development, to support urban and rural renaissance and strengthen community cohesion.
+Currently in Mid Ulster over 500 households are registered as being in need of social housing.